anpaul7/nuodb-operator/README.md

 Please use this as a guideline for a minimal configuration when you create your cluster.
 To run larger SQL workloads using the included YCSB sample application, adjust node CPU and Memory upwards as required.
 To determine resources used, monitor your NuoDB database process resource consumption using the NuoDB Insights visual montioring tool.

 ### 2. Create environment variables
 ```
 export OPERATOR_NAMESPACE=nuodb
 export NUODB_OPERATOR_VERSION=2.0.3           --confirm you set the correction NuoDB Operator version here.
 ```

-### 3. Clone a copy of the NuoDB Operator release branch or download from the Releases tab a release zip file and unpack
+### 3. Download the latest NuoDB Operator release zip file from the `Releases` tab and unzip
 For example, in your home or working directory, run:

-`git clone -b "rel-2.0.3" https://github.com/nuodb/nuodb-operator`
+`unzip nuodb-operator-2.0.3.zip`

 ### 4. Create the "nuodb" project/namespace (if not already created)